xsublinialx/saltz/README.md

 # About Saltz

 Saltz is an Open Source password generator for Linux.
 It provides secure passwords for any service you use.
 As of now the software is in alpha.
-This software is not complete, any feautures that are in the program now may be deleted or updated.
+This software is not complete, any feautures that are in the program now may be removed or updated.
 New features are constant.

 ## Getting Started